machal/cssmine-content/content/transformations-7.md

 How does this relate to CSS3?
 Somewhat like Tom to Jerry.
 Meaning very.

-In this "dark age", all website graphics that was not possible to tackle using CSS, was exported from Photoshop as images.
+In this “dark age”, all website graphics that was not possible to tackle using CSS, was exported from Photoshop as images.
 CSS3 has brought a way of creating not only static graphics but simple interactions as well.